flathub/ru.max.MAX/README.md

 ## Issue reporting

-**Please only report issues in this repo that are specific to the flatpak version.**
+**Please only report issues in this repo that are specific to the flatpak wrapper.**

 Issues that can be replicated in another release should be reported via [MAX's help page](https://help.max.ru/).
 Make sure, that the reported issue is **not** flatpak-related.